1. Textbooks

 Grading

-CS449 CS649 Preparation
+CS449 CS649 Preparation and Team

-CS449 CS649 Design
+CS449 CS649 Design and Document

-CS449 CS649 Product
+CS449 CS649 Product and Outcome

-15% 10% 3c.
-Final report
+15% 10% 3b.
+Final Prototype

 - 10% Research proposal

 Please refer to the Schedule page for detailed due dates of all the deliverables.
+Various rubrics will be used to grade the deliverables.
+Also refer to the class policies) for late submissions.

-1a.
+1e.
 Ethic Training

-The TCPS 2 Tutorial Course on Research Ethics (CORE), also known as the TCPS2 tutorial, is mandatory for all researchers who intend to engage in research with human participants.
+The TCPS 2 Tutorial Course on Research Ethics (CORE), also known as the TCPS 2 tutorial, is mandatory for all researchers who intend to engage in research with human participants.
 In this course, you will be interviewing target end users.
 Before contacting users and conducting interviews, you are required to complete the ethics tutorial.
 Each student needs to complete the ethics tutorial individually.
 If you have taken this tutorial previously in other courses or activities, you do not need to take it again.

 From the Welcome Page, click on the “Login to Core / Create Account” button on the right.
 Click “Create new account here” and fill in the required fields; make sure you register using your uwaterloo.ca email address.
 A confirmation email will be sent to the email address that you provide (check spam if you do not see it in your mailbox).
 Click on the activation link only once to activate your account.
 Once your account is activated, you can log in and begin the tutorial.
 It can take up to 3 hours take to complete CORE, depending on how many examples and activities you explore.
 You can go through the modules at your own pace; your progress is automatically saved, and you can log out and in again to resume your session.
 If you experience any difficulties, refer to TCPS 2: CORE Frequently Asked Questions.

 All students must complete the ethic training; otherwise, you cannot continue in the course.
 If you have done the training within other courses before, the certificate of completion can be reused.
-Submit the certificate of completion with your name on it to the corresponding LEARN Dropbox.
+Submit the certificate of completion with your name on it to the corresponding folder on LEARN Dropbox.
 Late submissions receive 0 mark.

-2 marks writing style, format, and grammar
+2 mark length, writing style, and grammar

 2a.
 Design Document

 Each team must maintain a document of their design process of the project by updating the document weekly with two main items: group discussion and design activities.
-Students must attend every team meeting, and attendance is reported on the design document.
+Students must attend every team meeting, and attendance is reported on the Design Document.
 Special consideration can be made for a few exceptions (e.g., academic travel, illnesses, and family emergencies).
 However, you must discuss your anticipated absence with the instructor, and provide the necessary justification and documentation.

 Every week, there will be several design activities that the team must work on together.
 Each team must document the discussion points of their meeting and the results of the design activities.
 Some design activities will be completed in class while some out of class.
 The TA/instructor will drop in your team discussion in class to help with any questions or to provide design advice or directions.
 Make use of the TA/instructor’s experience and expertise!
 Ask questions, solicit feedback, engage them in testing out your ideas.
+At the end of each design studio session, each team (all team members are required to attend) needs to perform a brief standup report to their TA regarding their progress during the studio, and attendance is recorded.
+Please refer to the class policies for studio attendance and grading.

 1 mark completeness of meeting minutes

-2 marks completeness of design activity results
+1 mark completeness of design activity results

-2 marks quality of design activity results
+3 marks quality of design activity results: excellent (3), satisfactory (2), inadequate (1)

 2b.
 Mid-term Report (Visual)

-Each team must create a visual mid-term report in the form of a recorded presentation to consolidate their activities done in the first half of the project, spanning the following key design stages: empathize, define, and ideate (partially).
-The mid-term report presents the rationale, reasoning, insights, and outcomes you have in those stages, as well as the solid logical connections between these stages: e.g., how the outcomes of a previous stage influence the next stage.
+Each team must create a visual Mid-term Report in the form of a recorded presentation to consolidate their activities done in the first half of the project, spanning the following key design stages: empathize, define, and ideate (partially).
+The Mid-term Report presents the rationale, reasoning, insights, and outcomes you have in those stages, as well as the solid logical connections between these stages: e.g., how the outcomes of a previous stage influence the next stage.
 The length of the recorded video presentation must be within 10 minutes.

 You are encouraged to use illustrations, animations, etc. Your work will be judged based on quality rather than length.
-Specifically, the following main aspects should be included in the mid-term report:
+Specifically, the following main aspects should be included in the Mid-term Report:

 • Background: your pre-design research into academic literature, relevant theories, and prior solutions/products to understand the background and status quo of your design context.